sara-sabr/ITStrategy/presentations/en/SLF.md

 ### Q1 (2020-04) strategies and actions

-> **Use 20% of time to Learn, Automate and Improve**
+> **Use 20% of time to Learn and Improve**

 - Use CATS codes for continuous improvement
-- Gather metrics for things your teams work on - show progress
+- Gather metrics (ex.: start and end date) for things your team works on
+- Show improvement based on metrics, the Goals and your team's mandate

 [Q1 Strategies and Actions](strategy-learning-automating-improving.html)